-The beginning of King Matthias Reign
+The beginning of King Matthias’ Reign

 As we had done before, let us follow the writing of Zrínyi who was not accidentally taking his time to write about King Matthias (Mátyás).
 The parallel is unmistakable if we read what Zrínyi wrote about it in his work born in 1657:

 “Mátyás could barely take a good hard grip on the rod of the country, he has had at once three such enemies and armies against him whereas each of them thought to swallow him along with his country.
-There were two world-owning emperors among them, the German and the Turk, the third one was the Czech Giskra in his own country (in Hungary) who was as hard to exterminate as killing off the maggots from the rotten wound.
+There were two world-owning emperors among them, the German and the Turk, the third one was the Bohemian Giskra in his own country (in Hungary) who was as hard to exterminate as killing off the maggots from the rotten wound.

-Come on, valiant king, let’s see whether you can be compared to Hercules, the son of Jupiter who had killed two dragons in his cradle at the same time, killing one with each hand.
+Come on, brave king, let’s see whether you can be compared to Hercules, the son of Jupiter who had killed two dragons in his cradle at the same time, killing one with each hand.
 But your situation was even more difficult than his, having your hands full with two enemies already, tell me, what would you do with your third foe, with your traitor servants?
-Add to this the poverty of your country, the emptiness of your treasury and the overall confusion in the country for the fear of these great enemies: what are you going to do, where will you begin?
+Add to this the poverty of your country, the emptiness of your treasury, and the overall confusion in the country for the fear of these great enemies: what are you going to do, where will you begin?

-Your general, Nagy Simon has been just defeated, your valiant army is fleeing freely from the Germans, Vas County is burning with smoke: you can see it from far away.
+Your general, Nagy Simon has been just defeated, your valiant army is fleeing freely from the Germans, and Vas County is burning with smoke: you can see it from far away.
 But what worth the gold would have if it burned in a fire, and what would be the worth of a good helmsman if he could steer the boat around only in good weather?

 Fate has created these confusions and wars in order to make Mátyás’ road to glory and immortality harder.
 So the king has pulled together all his cleverness and strength and promised to give amnesty and offices to all the traitors, winning them over to his side.

-Then, he sent again Nagy Simon and Count Szentgyörgyi Zsigmond, his former enemy, against the Roman Emperor who has been defeated this time…thus shaking the German thoughts off from the head of the haughty Emperor; who had been menacing, now has begun to fear his prey whom he had held in his house, namely the Crown (my remark: the Holy Crown of the Hungarians was kept in possession of the Emperor and without this crown, no legitimate ruler could be called king of Hungary, that’s why Matthias had to pay a horrible ransom to get it back later); the Emperor would be happy already if this crown were not in his hand, he thought he would suffer harm if he kept it for long.
-But the magnanimity of the king saved the Emperor from this fear; he cast a milk loaf into the throat of the Emperor like Aeneas did it to Cerberus, cast seventy-thousand gold pieces to cover his stingy eyes.
+Then, he sent again Nagy Simon and Count Szentgyörgyi Zsigmond, his former enemy, against the Roman Emperor who has been defeated this time…thus shaking the German thoughts off from the head of the haughty Emperor; who had been menacing, now has begun to fear his prey whom he had held in his house, namely the Crown (my remark: the Holy Crown of the Hungarians was kept in possession of the Emperor and without this crown, no legitimate ruler could be called the king of Hungary, that’s why Matthias had to pay a horrible ransom to get it back later); the Emperor would be happy already if this crown were not in his hand, he thought he would suffer harm if he kept it for long.
+But the magnanimity of the king saved the Emperor from this fear; he cast a milk loaf into the throat of the Emperor as Aeneas did it to Cerberus, cast seventy-thousand gold pieces to cover his stingy eyes.
 (Mean: ransoming the Crown)

-On the other hand, Rozgonyi Sebestyén was driving out the Czech from their many holes but he was unable to throw Giskra out without the king; the king set out against him with his full force and entire army; being greater, his untamable soul has tamed him, turning Giskra, the captain of thieves into his faithful and valiant follower.
-(My remark: later, Giskra’s Bohemian Hussite mercenaries became the core of the king’s Black Army, the first standing army of Europe.)
+On the other hand, Rozgonyi Sebestyén was driving out the Bohemians from their many holes but he was unable to throw Giskra out without the king; the king set out against him with his full force and entire army; being greater, his untamable soul has tamed him, turning Giskra, the captain of thieves into his faithful and valiant follower.
+(My remark: later, Giskra’s Bohemian Hussite mercenaries became the core of the king’s Black Army, the first standing army in Europe.)
 Other kings would have waited for catching him for a long time, fighting against the wind, pursuing him from town to town; but our king had not thought of these vain thoughts; instead, he wished to serve the common good and didn’t pursue to be praised…

 (See Jajca Castle here: https://www.hungarianottomanwars.com/ottoman-occupied-lands/jajca/ )